wombatastronaut/events-calendar/README.md

 - Fullcalendar.io
 - vue2-datepicker

-**URL:** Click the event in the calendar in order to update or delete it.
+**Instructions:** Click the event in the calendar in order to update or delete it.